CesarHuertaUADY/Proyecto_Fundamentos_IS/Design/Requirement Concordance/README.md

 - FR007: The system will automatically mark when an exercise has been opened

- There are options that show when an exercise has been finished like progress bars.
+ It is shown that when an exercise is opened the color of the numbers changes to gray.

  - FR008: The user will be able to mark the exercises already done.